EAMarcar/VoteSway/index.md

 4. Text message
 5. Post to social media

-A Random Forest model was used do build an algorythm to predict which method is most effective.
+A Random Forest model was used to build an algorithm to predict which method is most effective.

 <style>